lifepillar/middleman-by-lifepillar/README.md

 ## Upgrade

-To upgrade the installed gems (including Font Awesome) execute this command inside the project root directory:
+To upgrade the installed gems execute this command inside the project root directory:

     bundle update